The design of the Angkor temple is discussed in the article below.

 were steeped on Sanskrit based Vedic culture only

-and Saraswathy formed the centre of New world after the deluge.
+and Sarasvati formed the centre of New world after the deluge.

-I think it is because of the importance given to Saraswathy
+I think it is because of the importance given to Sarasvati

 soon after creation begins,

 that Vaivasvatha Manu who landed safely in the river after the deluge.

 called that river, as Sarasvati and started the intellectual search

 also shows that Sarasvati was a latter born river.